 ESFI thanks the following organizations for their participation in the survey: International Association of Electrical Inspectors (IAEI), Independent Electrical Contractors Association (IEC), National Association of Electrical Distributors (NAED), National Electrical Contractors Association (NECA), and National Electrical Manufacturers Association (NEMA).

-They say every man has his price and when it comes to counterfeit electrical products that is, essentially, true.
-Purchasing counterfeits may save a buck but it puts your safety, and potentially the safety of your loved ones and your home, at risk.
-Counterfeit electronics are uniquely unforgiving and have been reported to start fires, explode, shock users and inflict burns.
-Today counterfeits are more sophisticated than ever before, making them difficult to spot.
+They say every man has his price and when it comes to counterfeit electrical products, that is essentially true.
+Purchasing counterfeits may save a buck, but it puts your safety and potentially the safety of your loved ones and your home at risk.
+Counterfeit electronics are uniquely unforgiving and have been reported to start fires, explode, shock users, and inflict burns.
+Today's counterfeits are more sophisticated than ever before, making them difficult to spot.
 Use these helpful tips to help avoid the purchase of counterfeit electrical products and ensure you get a real deal.

 As a homebuyer or renovating homeowner, you have many questions to ask and decisions to make.
 Floor plans and paint color are certainly important, but there is one issue that should be given serious consideration: your electrical products.
 Counterfeiting has increased over 10,000% in the past two decades and they are uniquely dangerous.
 Counterfeit electrical products have been known to ignite, explode and pose a shocking hazard.
 Finding a competent contractor is your best defense against counterfeit products.
 The Electrical Safety Foundation International (ESFI) has developed this “Blueprint of a Quality Contractor” to help you pick the right person for the job to ensure your home is a lasting source of comfort and safety.